 Icahn Enterprises L.P. ("Icahn Enterprises") is a master limited partnership formed in Delaware on February 17, 1987 and headquartered in Sunny Isles Beach, Florida.
 We are a diversified holding company owning subsidiaries currently engaged in the following continuing operating businesses: Investment, Energy, Automotive, Food Packaging, Real Estate, Home Fashion and Pharma.
 In addition, we operated our Metals segment until sold in December 2021.
 We also report the results of our Holding Company, which includes the results of certain subsidiaries of Icahn Enterprises (unless otherwise noted), and investment activity and expenses associated with our Holding Company.
-Our historical results also report the results of our Mining segment, until sold on August 1, 2019.
 References to "we," "our" or "us" herein include Icahn Enterprises and its subsidiaries, unless the context otherwise requires.

 Icahn Enterprises owns a 99% limited partner interest in Icahn Enterprises Holdings L.P. ("Icahn Enterprises Holdings").
 Icahn Enterprises Holdings and its subsidiaries own substantially all of our assets and liabilities and conduct substantially all of our operations.
 Icahn Enterprises G.P.
-Inc. ("Icahn Enterprises GP"), which is indirectly owned and controlled by Mr. Carl C. Icahn, owns a 1% general partner interest in each of Icahn Enterprises and Icahn Enterprises Holdings as of December 31, 2021, representing an aggregate 1.99% general partner interest in Icahn Enterprises Holdings and us.
-Mr. Icahn and his affiliates owned approximately 88% of Icahn Enterprises' outstanding depositary units as of December 31, 2021.
+Inc. ("Icahn Enterprises GP"), which is indirectly owned and controlled by Mr. Carl C. Icahn, owns a 1% general partner interest in each of Icahn Enterprises and Icahn Enterprises Holdings as of December 31, 2022, representing an aggregate 1.99% general partner interest in Icahn Enterprises Holdings and us.
+Mr. Icahn and his affiliates owned approximately 85% of Icahn Enterprises' outstanding depositary units as of December 31, 2022.